U.S. Stocks Rise as Investors Peg Hopes on Trade Deal

-U.S. stocks opened higher Wednesday as investors took President Trump's comments on his willingness to delay a China trade deal to be rhetoric used to further negotiations.
+U.S. stocks advanced Wednesday on fresh optimism over U.S. and China trade talks.

-The Dow Jones Industrial Average rose 120 points, or 0.4%, to 27623 shortly after the opening bell.
-That came a day after the gauge for blue-chip stocks suffered its biggest single-day pullback since early October.
+The Dow Jones Industrial Average advanced 191 points, or 0.7%, a day after suffering its biggest single-day pullback since early October.
+The S&P 500 rose 0.7%.
+The Nasdaq Composite added 0.6%.

-Markets are still pinning their hopes on an initial agreement being thrashed out between the world's two biggest economies, said Patrick Spencer, vice chairman of equities at investment firm Baird.
-U.S. negotiators expect a "phase-one" deal with China to be completed before U.S. tariffs are set to rise on Dec.
+Markets are still pinning their hopes on an initial agreement being thrashed out between the world's two biggest economies, analysts said.
+U.S. negotiators expect a phase-one deal with China to be completed before American tariffs are set to rise on Dec.
 15, Bloomberg News reported, stoking further optimism among investors.

 Both the U.S. and China are motivated to reach a trade agreement sooner rather than later, given the impact that the continuing tensions could have on their economies, analysts said.